aletive99/orangescreenshots/data/prompts/text-comparison-prompt.md

 ## Input:
 'Text 1:
-"Computers have made people's lives better by reducing a lot the time needed to perfrom many tasks."
+"Computers have made people's lives better by reducing a lot the time needed to perform many tasks."

 Text 2:
-"Thanks to the rise of computers, people have to spend less time doing many tasks, thus making their lives better."
+"Thanks to the rise of computers people have to spend less time doing many tasks, thus making their lives better."

 Score:'